 Public Student Loan Forgiveness (PSLF) for doctors

-Physicians whose work qualifies as “public service” can qualify for the Public Student Loan Forgiveness program.
+Physicians whose work qualifies as public service can qualify for the Public Student Loan Forgiveness Program.

 This is largely determined by their employer.
-Public service includes full-time employment by a 501(c)(3) tax-exempt non-profit or public institution (which many hospitals are).
+Public service includes full-time employment by a 501(c)(3) tax-exempt nonprofit or public institution (which many hospitals are).
 It also includes working in areas that are underserved or have a high need for medical professionals.

-The branches of the military offer help with tuition for medical students who are service members.
+Branches of the military offer help with tuition for medical students who are service members.
 But even doctors who have already graduated and are practicing can enroll in military service and get student loan assistance.

 Army doctor student loan assistance